fuhengwu2021/distributedai/chapter3-distributed-training-with-pytorch-ddp/main.md

 - **Shuffling**: Set `shuffle=True` in the sampler, not in DataLoader.
 The sampler handles shuffling per-process.
 - **set_epoch()**: Call this at the start of each epoch to ensure different shuffling each epoch.
 Without this, all epochs see data in the same order.
 - **drop_last**: If `True`, drops the last incomplete batch.
 This ensures all processes have the same number of batches, which simplifies synchronization.
 If `False`, some processes might have one extra batch.

+### DataLoader Internals for Distributed Training

+Understanding how `DataLoader` works internally helps optimize data loading performance.
+When you create a `DataLoader` with `num_workers > 0`, PyTorch uses multi-process data loading.

+**Single-process vs Multi-process**: The `DataLoader` chooses between `_SingleProcessDataLoaderIter` (for `num_workers=0`) and `_MultiProcessDataLoaderIter` (for `num_workers > 0`) based on the `num_workers` parameter.

+**Multi-process data loading** works as follows:

+1. **Main process**: Creates an index queue and a result queue.
+It also spawns worker processes.

+2. **Worker processes**: Each worker process:
+   - Reads indices from the index queue
+   - Fetches corresponding data from the dataset
+   - Applies transforms/preprocessing
+   - Puts processed data into the result queue

+3. **Prefetching**: While the main process is using the current batch for training, workers are already loading the next batch.
+This overlaps data loading with computation.

+4. **Pin memory**: If `pin_memory=True`, a separate thread copies data from CPU to GPU memory asynchronously, further overlapping data transfer with computation.

+**DistributedSampler integration**: When using `DistributedSampler`, each process's `DataLoader` only sees the indices assigned to that process.
+The sampler ensures no data overlap between processes.

+**Performance tips**:
+- Set `num_workers` to 2-4x the number of GPUs (but not more than CPU cores)
+- Use `pin_memory=True` for faster CPU-to-GPU transfer
+- Set `prefetch_factor=2` (default) to prefetch batches ahead
+- Use `persistent_workers=True` to keep workers alive between epochs (reduces startup overhead)

 ### A Complete Single-Node Example